saxil/StockTracker/README.md

 2. Go to [share.streamlit.io](https://share.streamlit.io)
 3. Connect your GitHub account
 4. Select your forked repository
-5. Set the main file path to `app.py`
+5. Set the main file path to `enhanced_app.py` (or `app.py` for basic version)
 6. Deploy!

+**No API keys required!** The app uses Yahoo Finance which provides free data.

 ## 🔧 Configuration

 The app uses environment variables for sensitive data.
-Create a `.streamlit/secrets.toml` file for local development:
+Create a `.streamlit/secrets.toml` file for local development (optional):

 ```toml
 [email]
 GMAIL_EMAIL = "your-email@gmail.com"
 GMAIL_APP_PASSWORD = "your-app-password"
 ```

+Email configuration is only needed if you want to receive alert notifications.

 ## 📊 Popular Stock Symbols